-The Residency Programme Director is responsible for immediately reporting any major changes in the Residency Training Programme.
+The Residency Programme Director is responsible for the immediately (or prior to if known ahead) reporting of any major changes in the Residency Training Programme.
 These include:

-- loss or change of a Programme Director; - significant changes to the Residency Training Plan;

-- change to the location of the Training Facility(ies); - changes to the standards of the pre-approved Training Facility(ies); - any major interruption to the progress of a Resident.
+- loss or change of a Programme Director; - a decrease in A/ECVECC Diplomates to fewer than one per 2 residents; - significant changes to the Residency Training Plan; - change to the location of the Training Facility(ies) including non-ECC rotations; - changes to the standards of the pre-approved Training Facility(ies); - any other significant changes to the Residency Training Plan; - any major interruption to the progress of a Resident.
+In case of parental leave or illness, a prolongation/extension is granted by the Credential Committee in accordance with national/EU regulations.
+The Credentials Committee may also grant a prolongation for other circumstances.

-The Education Committee must be notified as soon as any potential changes to the Residency Training Plan or Facility are identified.
+The Secretary and Education Committee Chair must be notified as soon as any potential changes to the Residency Training Plan or Facility are identified.
 All changes to the Residency Training Plan must also be documented in the Annual Updates (see below).
-A Residency Training Programme may be placed on probationary status until the changes (and any proposed remedies) can be reviewed by the Education Committee.
+A Residency Training Programme may be placed on probationary status until the changes (and any proposed remedies) can be reviewed by the Education Committee (see also 3.5.3).
 The Education Committee reserves the right to request reapplication for any Residency Training Programme if changes are identified that might result in failure of the programme to meet the minimum standards.
 Questions regarding the significance and implication of programme changes should be directed to the Chair of the Education Committee.